DataRealms/CCOSS/README.md

 6. `ninja`

-If you want to change the buildtype aftwerwards, you can use `meson configure --buildtype {release or debug}` in the build directory or create a secondary build directory as in Step 4.
+If you want to change the buildtype afterwards, you can use `meson configure --buildtype {release or debug}` in the build directory or create a secondary build directory as in Step 4.
 There are also additional build options documented in the [wiki](https://github.com/cortex-command-community/Cortex-Command-Community-Project-Source/wiki/Meson-build-options) as well as through running `meson configure` in the build directory.

 ## Installing: